Well-posedness for mean-field evolutions arising in superconductivity: Global existence

 and hence, integrating with respect to $t$ and combining with~\eqref{eq:apomegLp},

 We may now absorb in the left-hand side the last two terms, to the effect of

 where the constant $C_p$ further depends on an upper bound on $(p-1)^{-1}$, and the conclusion follows. \end{proof}

-Inspired by the work of Lin and Zhang~\cite{Lin-Zhang-00} on the simplified equation~\eqref{eq:LZh}, we now exploit the very particular structure of the transport equation~\eqref{eq:limeqn1VF} to deduce in the parabolic case an a priori $\Ld^p$-estimate for the vorticity $\omega$ through its initial $\Ld^1$-norm only.
-Note that the same estimate holds in the mixed-flow incompressible case with $a$ constant.
-This strengthening of Lemma~\ref{lem:Lpvort} is the key for global existence results with vortex-sheet data.
-In items~(i)--(ii) below, we further display what can be obtained from this ODE method in other regimes, but the conclusion is then weaker than that of Lemma~\ref{lem:Lpvort}.
+The following result partially improves and completes the results of Lemma~\ref{lem:Lpvort} above in the case~\eqref{eq:limeqn1} with either $\alpha=0$ or $h$ constant (cf.\@ item~(ii) below), and in both cases~\eqref{eq:limeqn1} and~\eqref{eq:limeqn2} with $\alpha>0$, $\beta=0$ (cf.\@ item~(iii) below).
+For that purpose, inspired by the work of Lin and Zhang~\cite{Lin-Zhang-00}, we exploit by ODE arguments the very particular structure of the transport equation~\eqref{eq:limeqn1VF}.
+In the parabolic case $\alpha>0$, $\beta=0$, note that we establish in item~(iii) an a priori $\Ld^p$-estimate for the vorticity $\omega$ through its initial $\Ld^1$-norm only, which is the key for global existence results with vortex-sheet initial data.
+While in~\cite{Lin-Zhang-00} for the simpler model~\eqref{eq:LZh} such an a priori estimate is achieved by explicitly integrating the evolution of the vorticity along characteristics, this explicit structure is lost for the more sophisticated models~\eqref{eq:limeqn1} and~\eqref{eq:limeqn2}, and a more subtle argument is required.